Film review: Harry Potter and the Deathly Hallows: Part 1 (2010), directed by David Yates

-The scene where Ron is trying to destroy one of the horcruxes, he has a vision of Harry and Hermione getting friendly, real friendly.
+The scene where Ron (Rupert Grint) is trying to destroy one of the horcruxes, he has a vision of Harry (Daniel Radcliffe) and Hermione (Emma Watson) getting friendly, real friendly.
 That was surprising, in a sort of “oh gosh, I didn’t expect them to quite do it that way!”

 Another thing I really liked – no, better make that my favourite part of the film, actually! – was Xenophilius Lovegood (Rhys Ifans).
 Who would have thought the Welsh bum of a flatmate in Notting Hill could scrub up that nicely?
-And by nicely, I mean, HOT DANG, WOOH!
+And by nicely, I mean, dang!

-It’s an emotional ride, if you’re a fan.
+It’s an emotional ride for Potterheads.
 These people are very much like your friends, and when they’re in trouble, or even get killed, it hurts.
 I had tears in my eyes as Hedwig went right at the beginning.
 That’s something I really loved about the film!
-Instead of having her couped up in the cage, making her a sitting duck (owl) for the Death Eaters when the spells start whizzing through the air, Harry sets her free.
+Instead of having her cooped up in the cage, making her a sitting duck (owl) for the Death Eaters when the spells start whizzing through the air, Harry sets her free.
 And she gets to die a hero’s death, not just a bang, you’re dead.
 Very well done.
 That was one of the things I didn’t like about the book!
 She’s a friggin’ OWL, she can FLY – let her FLY.
 She might still die, but at least give her a fighting chance first!

-This movie had me cry.
+This film had me cry.
 I rarely actually burst into tears at the cinema, and have not done so over these films previously, nor on any readings of the books.
 This one, after Bellatrix Lestrange (Helena Bonham-Carter, fab as always) has gone a bit too apeshit, you know, near the end … couldn’t hold back the tears.
-Sure, it could be compared with how long they spend on an entire planet being blown up vs how long they dwell on ONE Ewok in Star Wars, but does it matter?

 4.5 out of 5 dungeons.